marshallswain/feathers-pinia/docs/guide/use-auth.md

 import BlockQuote from '../components/BlockQuote.vue'
 </script>

-# Service Stores - useAuth
+# useAuth - Auth Stores

 [[toc]]

-In Feathers-Pinia 2.0, the `defineAuthStore` utility has been replaced by a new `useAuth` composition utility which allows you to create a highly-flexible [setup store](https://pinia.vuejs.org/core-concepts/#setup-stores).
+In Feathers-Pinia 2.0, the new `useAuth` composition utility which allows you to create a highly-flexible [setup store](https://pinia.vuejs.org/core-concepts/#setup-stores).
 This both makes the API more flexible while also keeping it easy to use for simple authentication requirements.
+The old `defineAuthStore` utility has been removed.

 Note that most of the examples on this page take advantage of auto-imports as explained in the [Vite](/guide/setup-vite) and [Nuxt](/guide/setup-nuxt3) guides.